whitequark/zmtp-wireshark/README.md

 This dissector requires Lua 5.2 or newer.

     mkdir -p ~/.wireshark
-    cp zmq-dissector.lua ~/.wireshark/
+    cp zmtp-dissector.lua ~/.wireshark/
-    echo 'dofile("zmq-dissector.lua")' >>~/.wireshark/init.lua
+    echo 'dofile("zmtp-dissector.lua")' >>~/.wireshark/init.lua

 Usage
 -----

-As ZeroMQ ports are inherently application-specific, you first need to set up the port range in Preferences → Protocols → ZMQ4.
+As ZeroMQ ports are inherently application-specific, you first need to set up the port range in Preferences → Protocols → ZMTP.

-You can use expression `zmq4` to filter packets.
+You can use expression `zmtp` to filter packets.
 TCP segments are automatically reassembled.

 License
 -------